One Bowl Chocolate Chip Bundt Cake

 - PREP: Position a rack in the center of the oven and preheat the oven to 350ºF.
 Grease a 10-inch bundt pan with cooking spray, or rub with butter, and dust with flour.

 - BATTER: In a large bowl whisk together the flour, baking soda, salt, baking powder, and granulated sugar.
 Then, add the oil, sour cream, milk, eggs, and vanilla and continue to whisk.
-When there are still a few flour pockets left, fold in the mini chocolate chips using a rubber spatula, until *just* combined.
+When there are still some flour pockets left, fold in the mini chocolate chips using a rubber spatula, until *just* combined.
 Then, pour the batter into the prepared bundt pan.
 You could also just add all those ingredients together in a stand mixer and mix until smooth (should take just over a minute or so.)

 - BAKE: the bundt for 47-58 minutes, if at any point the cake starts browning too much on top, loosely place a piece of foil on the surface of the cake.
 Insert a toothpick in the cake to make sure it comes out mostly clean with the exception of a few crumbs.
 Let the bundt cake cool in pan on a wire baking rack for 15 minutes before removing from pan.
 Dust with powdered sugar or you can frost it once it’s completely cooled.